xxachangxx/USC_DSCI_510/README.md

 * General Nature: COVID-19 Statistic
 * **Data Source**:
-  1. [Data from github](https://github.com/owid/covid-19-data/tree/master/public/data): use `wget` to fetching the data
+  1. [Data from github](https://github.com/owid/covid-19-data/tree/master/public/data): use `wget` to fetch the data
       * [raw data](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv)
       * [code book](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv)
   2. [VACCOVID API](https://vaccovid-coronavirus-vaccine-and-treatment-tracker.p.rapidapi.com/api/npm-covid-data/): use python requests to get the data

-### update
+* Has 238710 samples in total so far.
+Data is up to date and update every single day

+## Sample Data

+Sample data is in CSV format.
+Stored in ./data/sample.csv

+## Update

-#### 11/30/2022
+### hw3 11/30/2022

 * Because of **523 Server Error**, the VACCOVID is temporarily unreachable, I will download it once it get recovered.
 If it cannot recover, I wil discard it and only use data from github/owid/covid-19-data.git

 * Data from github is from multiple sources.
-I guess it could meet the Homework need for "2 or more sources"
+I guess it could meet the Homework need for **"2 or more sources"**

   > * Confirmed cases and deaths:our data comes from theCOVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University(JHU).
 We discuss how and when JHU collects and publishes this data here.
 The cases & deaths dataset is updated daily.
   >